-For undergraduate programs, the cost can lie anywhere from £10,000 to £18,000 per year and can be higher for postgraduate programs depending on the institution you choose to study in and the courses.
-Besides your tuition fees, there are other living expenses to consider like travel expenses, accommodation costs, food expenses, miscellaneous costs and there are hidden costs to manage as well.
+For undergraduate programs, the cost can lie anywhere from £10,000 to £18,000 per year.
+It can be higher for postgraduate programs depending on the institution you choose to study in and the courses.
+Besides your tuition fees, there are other living expenses to consider, like travel, accommodation, food, and miscellaneous costs, and there are hidden costs to manage as well.

 UK Travel and Travel expenses

-Besides the halls of residence, you can rent your own space if you don't feel like living on the campus’s arrangement and facility.
+Besides the residence halls, you can rent your space if you don't feel like living on the campus’s arrangement and facility.
 But you will need a group of 4-6 people to hunt for a suitable place and keep the monthly rent as low as possible by sharing costs because the rental costs are too high to handle alone for a student.
 Rentals can start from £35 per week and can go much higher than that.

-When it comes to food and grocery shopping, try and spend wisely within your budget because sometimes our cravings can get out of control.
-You can expect to pay about £25 to £30 per week on food supplies but again this varies depending on your spending patterns and you can save much more if you shop smart and within budget.
-If you like eating out often and opt for takeaways you could be spending around £200 on food itself which could be quite expensive.
+When it comes to food and grocery shopping, spend wisely within your budget because sometimes our cravings can get out of control.
+You can expect to pay about £25 to £30 per week on food supplies, but again this varies depending on your spending patterns, and you can save much more if you shop bright and within budget.
+If you like eating out often and opt for takeaways, you could spend around £200 on the food, which could be pretty expensive.

-These include the household bills you will need to pay if you rent a house or apartment and can cost you around £32 to £40 per month which includes water, heating and electricity.
-Your telephone bill (landline) costs around £10 to £12 per month and mobile phone bills are about £17 to £20 per month depending on your usage.
-For internet usage, most companies charge a base of £5 per week for standard DSL in the UK.
-For on campus accommodation the Wi-fi is most likely included in the fees.
+These include the household bills you will need to pay if you rent a house or flat and can cost you around £32 to £40 per month, including water, heating and electricity.
+Your telephone bill (landline) costs around £10 to £12 per month, and mobile phone bills are about £17 to £20 per month, depending on your usage.
+Most companies charge a base of £5 per week for standard DSL in the UK for internet usage.
+For on-campus accommodation, Wi-Fi is most likely included in the fees.

-Student life needs some refreshment as well and you will want to spend your leisure time having fun around the city.
-So you will need to include this part in your budgeting as well, and you can set aside some money for fun activities which includes purchasing movie tickets which costs around £8- £9 and having a glass of beer can cost about £3.
-So, if you like partying around then you should look for free access and special offers or discounts for students, which will reduce the costs.
+Student life needs some refreshment as well, and you will want to spend your leisure time having fun around the city.
+So you will need to include this part in your budgeting as well, and you can set aside some money for fun activities, including purchasing film tickets that cost around £8- £9 and having a glass of beer, which can cost about £3.
+So, if you like partying around, you should look for free access and special offers or discounts for students, reducing costs.

-These figures are roughly calculated but it will guide you for estimating your major costs for living in the UK.
-The total living costs per month excluding tuition fees are estimated to be anywhere around £850- £1000 per month which depends on the city you choose to live in and the UK Visa and Immigration requires you to have this monthly budget.
+These figures are roughly calculated, but they will guide you in estimating your high living costs in the UK.
+The total living costs per month, excluding tuition fees, are estimated to be around £850- £1000 per month, which depends on the city you choose to live in, and the UK Visa, and Immigration requires you to have this monthly budget.